-PEI-silica material possesses a high CO2 capture capacity, however, its drawbacks is unstable; PEI can be leached out and vaporized during operation, particularly when operated in a fluidized bed reactor (FBR) [12-14].
-Numerous solid sorbents have been synthesized and examined to find a more stable adsorbent for CO2 capture application; however, the reported adsorbents usually face certain problems such as low CO2 adsorption capacity or very difficult for lar scale production [15-19].
+PEI-MPS material possesses a high CO2 capture capacity, however, its drawbacks are unstable; PEI can be leached out and vaporized during operation, particularly when adsorption is operated in a fluidized bed reactor (FBR) [12-14].
+Numerous solid sorbents have been synthesized and examined to find a more stable adsorbent for CO2 capture application; however, the reported adsorbents usually face certain problems such as low CO2 adsorption capacity or difficult for large scale production [15-19].
 Therefore, some important parameters including stability, adsorption capacity, and recyclability must be considered when developing novel CO2 adsorbents.
 Those adsorbents should have the high density of amino functional groups, the possibility of large production, and cost effectiveness.
-In fact, the stability of reported adsorbents is very variable depending on synthetic methods and amine precursors; however, their influence on the stability and CO2 adsorption performance of adsorbent has barely been investigated.
+In fact, the stability of reported adsorbents is variable depending on synthetic methods and amine precursors; however, their influence on the stability and CO2 adsorption performance of adsorbent has barely been investigated.
 Therefore, the major objective of this study is to evaluate the influence of amine precursors used to impregnate onto mesoporous silica on the stability and recyclability of resulting adsorbents.

-Experimental
+Materials and methods

 Materials

 Polyethyleneimine, branched (PEI, Mw ≈ 600), 3-aminopropyltriethoxysilane (97%, APTES), absolute ethanol, and mesoporous silica (MPS) were purchased from Sigma Aldrich.
 MPS has particle size from 75-150 µm, pore volume 1.15 cm3/g, pore size 11.5 nm, and surface area 300 m2/g.
+Thiếu mô tả các khí sử dụng (e.g, CO2 và N2) và vật liệu ‘silica bead’.

 Amine impregnation on mesoporous silica

 Desired amounts of amine and water were weighed and mixed in a 1 L flask followed by the addition of a designated amount of MPS and continued to stir until the mixture became homogenous.
 The mass of PEI, APTES, and MPS was pre-determined to generate a final product composition of 55 wt% PEI in PEI-MPS and 70 wt% APTES in APTES-MPS adsorbents.
-When mixture became homogenous, the flask was mounted onto a rotation evaporator (IKA RV 10 Rotovapor, USA) to remove water and generate solid adsorbent.
-PEI-MPS and APTES-MPS obtained were dried at 105 oC for 3 h in a drying oven and stored in containers for later characterization and evaluation.
+When mixture became homogenous, the flask was mounted onto a rotation evaporator (IKA RV 10 Rotovapor, USA) to remove water and generate solid adsorbents.
+PEI-MPS and APTES-MPS obtained were dried at 105 oC for 3 h in an oven and stored in containers for later characterization and evaluation.

 Adsorbent characterization

-Morphology of adsorbent was observed on a scanning electron microscope (SEM, Quanta 250).
+Morphology of adsorbents was observed on a scanning electron microscope (SEM, Quanta 250).
 Thermogravimetric analysis (TGA) was conducted on a thermal analyzer (Netzsch STA 449 F3) from room temperature to 800 oC in atmospheric condition at ramping rate of 5 oC/min.

+Determination of CO2 adsorption capacity